publiccodenet/CraftSpace/README-BACKSPACE.md

 4. **Progressive Loading**:
    - Collections bundled with Unity load instantly
    - Additional collections load from the server as needed
-   - Low-resolution icons (1x1, 2x3) load first for immediate visualization
+   - Low-resolution icons load first for immediate visualization
    - Higher resolution assets load progressively

 #### Cache Levels and Data Types

-For each collection item, the system provides multiple resolution levels with specific caching strategies:
+For each collection item, the system provides multiple resolution levels with specific caching strategies.
+See the [Visualization Techniques documentation](./README-VISUALIZATION.md#multi-resolution-representation-system) for details on the resolution hierarchy and encoding approaches.

-1. **Metadata Level**:
-   - `cacheLevel: "metadata"`
-   - Encoded as raw RGB pixel data (24-bit per pixel) in base64 without delimiters
-   - Embedded directly in JSON metadata files
-   - Always available without additional requests
-   - Gzipped during transport for maximum efficiency
-   - Typically used for 1x1, 2x3, and 4x6 pixel representations

-2. **Unity Level**:
-   - `cacheLevel: "unity"`
-   - Included in the Unity app bundle
-   - Stored in `Resources` directory for direct loading
-   - Available instantly after initial app download
-   - Typically used for 4x6 and 8x12 representation for high-priority collections

-3. **Server Level**:
-   - `cacheLevel: "server"`
-   - Stored on the server or CDN
-   - Loaded on demand via HTTP requests
-   - Typically used for higher resolutions (16x24 and above)
-   - Used for all resolutions of standard and low-priority collections

-4. **Optional Level**:
-   - `cacheLevel: "optional"`
-   - Not generated by default
-   - Created and stored only when specifically requested
-   - Typically used for full-resolution covers
-   - System may fetch from Internet Archive on demand

 #### Example Collection Configuration